aluitel/aashisluitel.github.io/_posts/2026-08-01-between-industry-and-academia.md

+---
+title: "Why I Refuse to Choose Between Industry and Academia"
+date: 2026-08-01
+description: "Working at Microsoft while studying at Harvard drew me toward teaching and made the divide between those building AI and those studying its consequences impossible to ignore."
+category: "AI and institutions"
+permalink: /blog/between-industry-and-academia/
+---

+*This essay was first published in [Between Systems](https://ashluitel.substack.com/p/why-i-refuse-to-choose-between-industry-58d), my Substack publication.*

 Artificial intelligence is moving too quickly for universities to study it from a distance, and it is too consequential for industry to govern it alone.

 This reality exposes a structural weakness in how knowledge is produced, taught, and applied.